 - 10 kindergarten services will receive funding to transition to this model.

-	Following an expression of interest process, services have now been advised if they will be offered

-	a place in the program.
+Following an expression of interest process, services have now accepted their place in the program.

 Languages in kindergartens

 - Hakha Chin